How to Meditate for 5 Minutes

 Five Minute Meditation Basics for Beginners

-No special pose is required.
-You can sit on a kitchen chair, stand near a window, or rest your hands on denim knees before a phone timer starts.
+No special setup is required.
+You might stand by a bright window, rest a warm coffee mug in your palms, or pause after a wooden floor creak reminds you to slow down.
 You do not need a chant, a spiritual belief, or an app.
-A stable body and one clear focus are enough.
+A steady-enough body and one clear focus are enough.

-Mindfulness meditation is widely studied, including for stress, anxiety, and pain, according to the National Center for Complementary and Integrative Health source; this guide does not treat it as medical care.
+Mindfulness meditation is widely studied, including for stress, anxiety, and pain, according to the National Center for Complementary and Integrative Health NCCIH overview; this guide does not treat it as medical care.
 For a broader starting point, our mindfulness meditation guide explains the practice in plain language.

 How Five Minute Meditation Works in the Mind